Mary Lou Retton: Compensated endorsements

 During the 1990s, Retton worked as a spokeswoman, appearing in advertisements for the U.S. drugstore chain Revco.

 Retton has had many commercial endorsements, including bowling and shampoo.
 She was the first female athlete to be pictured on the front of a Wheaties box, and General Mills stated that Wheaties sales improved after her appearance.
 In 2019, Retton became a spokesperson for Australian Dream, a pain relief cream; and briefly, in 2023 as a spokesperson for Colonial Penn Life Insurance.

-Safe Sport Authorization Act of 2017
+Lobbying against Safe Sport Authorization Act of 2017

 After the USA Gymnastics sex abuse scandal hit the news in 2016, the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 was introduced to the 115th Congress.
 Retton and other members of USA Gymnastics met with the bill sponsor, Senator Dianne Feinstein, with the aim of convincing her to drop the bill.
-Despite these efforts, on February 14, 2018, the act was signed into law and became effective immediately.
+Despite these efforts, President Donald Trump signed the act into law on February 14, 2018, making it effective immediately.